 Companies are increasingly pledging to buy from sustainable suppliers and invest in good business practice.
 Nonetheless, some businesses do better than others at honouring these Corporate Social Responsibility commitments.

 When agreements are not adhered to it demotivates producers and weakens the market for sustainable goods.
-As such, Solidaridad Netherlands spent 2013 focusing our attention on underperformers – companies that do not make good on their promises.
+As such, Solidaridad Netherlands has focused attention on underperformers – companies that do not make good on their promises.

 One such is example was the Dutch soy importers, who failed to increase the amount of soy they bought from RTRS certified producers in line with the agreed timetable.